 The Breast Center at Valley Medical Center follows strict federal guidelines to ensure mammography equipment is safe.
 The lowest doses of radiation are used, while capturing the breast tissue images more clearly in three dimensions.

 In conjunction with the medical staff, clinical pharmacists provide intravenous nutritional support and pain management for patients in the hospital.
 In coordination with medical oncologists, the IV therapy team, oncology nurses and clinical pharmacy staff, VMC provides patients with a full range of intravenous and transfusion therapies, as well as supplies and infusion pumps, 24 hours a day.

-Rehabilitation is available to inpatient and outpatient cancer patients through Occupational, Physical, Speech, and Children's Therapy and the Lymphedema Management program.
+Rehabilitation is available to inpatient and outpatient cancer patients through Occupational, Physical, Speech, and the Lymphedema Management program.
 The goal of Rehabilitation Services is to maintain or increase a patient's ability to remain independent in self-care, mobility and communication for as long as possible.
 The department helps with discharge planning to ensure a safe return home, with appropriate resources, and to teach family members how to provide appropriate assistance to the patient.

 Education and support are provided to individuals who have undergone bowel or bladder surgery that results in changes in elimination, as well as to individuals who have draining wounds, pressure sores and other skin problems requiring ongoing management.

 A dietitian is available to provide counseling regarding dietary problems related to cancer and cancer treatment.
 Services are provided at VMC's Diabetes Education & Nutrition Clinic in Kent.